-The notice of award (CD-450) is executed by the Department of Commerce Grants Officer and is the authorizing document.
-It is generally provided electronically via the Grants Online system to the Authorized Representative of the recipient organization.
-The Authorized Representative for the successful applicant will receive instructions from MBDA on how to access the Grants Online system to accept the award.
+The notice of award (CD-450) is signed by the Department of Commerce Grants Officer and is the authorizing document.
+It is generally provided by overnight delivery to the appropriate business office of the recipient organization.

 MBDA will notify unsuccessful applicants, in writing, by postal mail after a final selection has been made and after an offer has been accepted.
 Those applications that are not ultimately selected for funding will be retained by MBDA for a period of three (3) years after which they will be destroyed.
-In the case of paper submissions, the original application shall be retained by MBDA for a three-year period.
-All copies shall be destroyed, unless the unsuccessful applicant requests otherwise in writing within thirty (30) days of notification.
+In the case of paper submissions, the original application shall be retained by MBDA for a three-year period and all other copies shall be destroyed, unless requested by the applicant in writing within thirty (30) days of notification.